 There are other beautiful dinosaur fossils at the Royal Tyrrell, and no shortage of interesting displays.
 The Struthiomimus and Ornithomimus fossils were very nice, and there is a Chirostenotes fossil on display, which I had not seen displayed anywhere else.
 There is also a large collection of ceratopsians and hadrosaurs, almost all of which hail from the Cretaceous Era in Alberta.

 Besides the dinosaurs, the Royal Tyrrell also has a nice collection of Cenezoic mammals on display.
 There is a dark tunnel-like room with quite a few ancient sea reptiles on display, the kids particularly enjoyed walking through that room.
-The Royal Tyrrell is a LARGE museum, there are a lot of great displays and you will want to spend the day there, and if you are doing any of the educational programs, you may want to spend more than one day.
-Fortunately, they offer a reduced price 2-day ticket option.

 IF I DON’T LIKE DINOSAURS, WILL I ENJOY MY VISIT?